-We at the University of Vaasa recognise that our strength and success almost exclusively depend on the work contribution of our staff.
+We at the University of Vaasa recognize that our strength and success almost exclusively depend on the work contribution of our staff.
 All our results are directly based on the input of our skilled and committed researchers and teachers and the experts working in the university support functions.
 Therefore, we focus on the well-being of our staff and developing the working environment.

-Strategy – better working conditions for researchers
+Better working conditions for researches

 To align our practices with the European charter and code, we have implemented the Human Resources Strategy for Researchers (HRS4R) programme.
 The HRS4R programme is a solid foundation for organisational development and has helped us identify our strengths as well as development areas.
-The process has been very rewarding.
 In addition to being an excellent tool for organisational development, the HRS4R development process will further enable us to create the best possible working environment for our staff.
 Therefore, we have chosen to call our HRS4R action plan Developing a Sustainable and Attractive Research Environment.

 As recognition of aligning our policies and practices with the European charter and code and our commitment to implement fair and transparent recruitment and appraisal procedures, we were awarded the HR Excellence in Research logo.

-The HRS4R process
+The HRS4R process in brief

 - Conducting an internal analysis to compare practices with the principles of the charter and code